evoila/osb-checker-kotlin/README.md

       plan-id-2-here:
         parameter1 : 2
         parameter2 : bar

+     services:
+       -
+         id: service-id-here
+         plans:
+           -
+             id: plan-id-here

+         bindable: true
 ```

 url, port, apiVersion, user and password are mandatory and MUST be set.
-usingAppGuid and parameters are optional.
+usingAppGuid, parameters and services are optional.

 usingAppGuid sets the osb-checker to set a appGuid during provisioning.
 If no value it set it falls back to default true.

+#Parameters

-To set parameters for the provision define them in parameters (Default is null).
+To set parameters for the provision, define them in parameters (Default is null).

 specify the plan id as key for the parameters